aroles/biol210/docs/articles/ps2.md

 #### About Genomes

+Many of the following are short and useful:

 - [Developing the Chromosome Theory](https://www.nature.com/scitable/topicpage/developing-the-chromosome-theory-164/)

 - [Genome Packaging in Prokaryotes: the Circular Chromosome of E. coli](https://www.nature.com/scitable/topicpage/genome-packaging-in-prokaryotes-the-circular-chromosome-9113/)

 - [DNA Packaging: Nucleosomes and Chromatin](https://www.nature.com/scitable/topicpage/dna-packaging-nucleosomes-and-chromatin-310/)

 - [Chromosome Mapping:
   Idiograms](https://www.nature.com/scitable/topicpage/chromosome-mapping-idiograms-302/)

 - [Chromosomal Abnormalities:
   Aneuploidies](https://www.nature.com/scitable/topicpage/chromosomal-abnormalities-aneuploidies-290/)

 - [Transposons: The Jumping Genes](https://www.nature.com/scitable/topicpage/transposons-the-jumping-genes-518/)

 - The Learn.Genetics site at University of Utah has a lot of good info;
   [What are Chromosomes?](https://aroles.github.io/biol210/articles/)

 - Pavelka, N, G Rancati, J Zhu, WD Bradford, A Saraf, L Florens, BW Sanderson, GL Hattem, and R Li.
 2010.
-[Aneuploidy confers quantitative proteome changes and phenotypic variation in budding yeast.](https://www.nature.com/articles/nature09529) Nature 468:321-325 *This is a primary research article accompanied by a less technical synopsis.
+[Aneuploidy confers quantitative proteome changes and phenotypic variation in budding yeast.](https://www.nature.com/articles/nature09529) Nature 468:321-325

+  *This is a primary research article accompanied by a less technical synopsis.
 In this work, the authors experimentally manipulate chromosome numbers in budding yeast, demonstrating that having “abnormal” numbers of chromosomes is not necessarily a bad thing.*

 - Nosek, J, P Kosa, and L Tomaska.
 2006.
-[On the origin of telomeres: a glimpse at the pre-telomerase world.](https://onlinelibrary.wiley.com/doi/pdf/10.1002/bies.20355) BioEssays 28:182-190. *In this review, the authors describe variation in chromosomal structure (e.g., linear versus circular chromosomes) and how telomeres are important in solving problems that arise when chromosomes become linearized.*
+[On the origin of telomeres: a glimpse at the pre-telomerase world.](https://onlinelibrary.wiley.com/doi/pdf/10.1002/bies.20355) BioEssays 28:182-190.

+  *In this review, the authors describe variation in chromosomal structure (e.g., linear versus circular chromosomes) and how telomeres are important in solving problems that arise when chromosomes become linearized.*

 ## Questions